 Rappahannock Community College's service area includes the counties of Essex, Gloucester, King and Queen, King George, King William, Lancaster, Mathews, Middlesex, New Kent, Northumberland, Richmond, and Westmoreland.
-The region is bordered on the north and south by the Potomac and York Rivers respectively, and on the east by the Chesapeake Bay.
+The region is bordered on the north and south by the Potomac and York Rivers, respectively, and on the east by the Chesapeake Bay.

 The Glenns Campus consists of a 100-acre site in Gloucester County and includes a large wooded area with a nature trail and pond.
-An early-20th-century residence donated by the Chinn family enhances the 117-acre Warsaw Campus in Richmond County.
-The Justice Joseph W. Chinn Community Center houses the president's office and the College Advancement Office.
+The family of Justice Joseph W. Chinn donated his 1908 home and surrounding farm to the Commonwealth of Virginia, and it now sits at the entrance of the 117-acre Warsaw Campus in Richmond County.
+The offices of the President and College Advancement are now located in the Chinn House.